Questions? Call or text anytime πŸ“ž 818-446-9627

 Setting Healthy Boundaries as a Couple

-Establishing and maintaining healthy boundaries is fundamental to protecting your emotional energy and relationship during the infertility journey.
-Boundaries are the limits you set to keep yourselves safe – physically, emotionally, and mentally.
-Setting boundaries infertility-related is not about being difficult or secretive; it's an act of self-preservation.
+Establishing and maintaining healthy boundaries is fundamental to protecting your emotional energy and relationship during infertility.
+Boundaries are the limits you set to keep yourselves safe β€” physically, emotionally, and mentally.
+Setting them is not about being difficult or secretive.
+It's an act of self-preservation.

 Discuss and agree upon boundaries together.
 Key areas include:

-• Information Sharing: Decide what details (diagnosis, treatments, costs, emotions) you're comfortable sharing, and with whom (close family, specific friends, no one).
-Respect each other's privacy needs.
+• Information Sharing: Decide what details β€” diagnosis, treatments, costs, emotions β€” you're comfortable sharing, and with whom.

-• Social Media: Limit exposure if needed; mute accounts or take breaks entirely to avoid triggers.
+• Social Media: Limit exposure if needed.
+Mute accounts or take breaks entirely to avoid triggers.

-Communicating these boundaries clearly, calmly, and consistently is key.
-Where possible, explaining why a boundary is needed (e.g., "Baby showers are emotionally difficult for us right now") can foster understanding rather than defensiveness.
-This proactive approach helps manage expectations and preserves energy for the journey itself, protecting relationship infertility challenges pose and ensuring you are communicating needs infertility couples require for mutual support.
+Communicating these boundaries clearly and consistently is key.
+Where possible, explaining why a boundary is needed β€” for example, "Baby showers are emotionally difficult for us right now" β€” can foster understanding rather than defensiveness.
+This proactive approach helps manage expectations and preserves energy for the process itself.

 Taking Care of Yourself, the Supporting Partner